Quantum Walk on a Line with Absorbing Boundaries: Introduction

-In the present paper we consider quantum walk with absorption \cite{bach:absorp,yamasaki:absorp,Konno:absorp:2003}.
-In particular, we focus on a two-state discrete-time quantum walk with a one-parameter coin on a finite line with absorbing sinks on both ends.
+In the present paper we focus on a two-state discrete-time quantum walk with a one-parameter coin on a finite line with absorbing sinks on positions $\pm N$.
 This model was investigated in \cite{Konno:absorp:2003} where the authors utilized combinatorial approach (path counting and generating function methods) to derive absorption probabilities on the left and right end of the line in dependence of the coin and the initial state.
 However, the formulas in \cite{Konno:absorp:2003} are implicit - they involve integrals of functions which have to be determined from recurrence relations for a particular case given by the length of the line and the position of the initial vertex.
-We elaborate on the results of \cite{Konno:absorp:2003} considering a symmetric configuration, where the initial vertex is in the middle of the finite line.
-The symmetry allows for a significant simplification of the integrands which can be expressed as rational functions involving Chebyshev polynomials of the first kind, whose order is determined by the length of the line.
-We then employ several approximations applicable to large length and find the explicit values of the integrals in dependence of the coin parameter.
-To further simplify the absorption probabilities we decompose the initial state into the coin eigenstates, a useful trick which can highlight otherwise hidden features of quantum walks \cite{Stefanak2011,stefanak2014,bezdekova:2015,stefanak:2016b}.
-In the present model we find that absorption probabilities are independent of the relative phase between the amplitudes of the initial state decomposition into the coin eigenbasis.
-Hence, for sufficiently long line the absorption probabilities depend only on the coin parameter and the probability that the initial state is one of the coin eigenstates.
-Finally, we perform numerical simulations for small system sizes and show that the convergence to the asymptotic results is exponentially fast.
+Elaborating on the results of \cite{Konno:absorp:2003}, we show that the integrands can be cast in a form suitable for asymptotic analysis in the limit of large $N$.
+We focus on two limits, where either the initial position $k$ is fixed as $N\to\infty$, or $k$ is close to one of the absorbing boundary (i.e. $N-k = \delta$ or $N+k = \delta$ is constant as $N\to\infty$).
+Utilizing the two-scale convergence analysis, we derive closed formulas for the absorption probabilities.
+For further simplification we decompose the initial state into the coin eigenstates, a useful trick which can highlight otherwise hidden features of quantum walks \cite{Stefanak2011,stefanak2014,bezdekova:2015,stefanak:2016b}.
+We show that for a fixed starting position $k$ the absorption probability is determined only by the coin parameter and the polar angle of the initial coin state.
+Considering finite distance $\delta$ from one of the absorbers yields a correction which exponentially decreases with $\delta$.
+Finally, inspired by the results obtained in the asymptotic limit we propose an approximation of the absorption probability for finite $N$ and $k$.